Skip to content

 Generate novel protein binders against a target, monitor progress, fetch results, and stop early if needed.

 Protein design generates novel protein binders optimized for binding confidence and structure confidence.
-Results stream in as they’re generated — you can fetch them before the run finishes and stop early.
+You give it a target to design against and a binder specification describing what to design.
+It streams back scored binders as they're generated, so you can fetch them before the run finishes and stop early.

 }